British Columbia Highway 4: Route details

 Highway 4's eastern terminus is at the interchange with Highway 19 at Qualicum Beach; however, the roadway continues north as Memorial Avenue for 4 km to Highway 19A.
 From Highway 19, it travels south for 3 km to a junction with an older Alberni Highway segment, now known as Highway 4A, at the small community of Hilliers in Coombs.
 Highway 4 veers directly west upon meeting this junction.

 The majority of Highway 4's length is composed of a two-lane configuration.
 An inactive subdivision of the E&N Railway parallels Highway 4 all the way from the coast near Parksville to the city of Port Alberni.

 West of Coombs Junction, Highway 4 travels for 11 km before meeting Cameron Lake.
 Highway 4 hugs the shore of Cameron Lake for 5 km, then winds its way through MacMillan Provincial Park, which includes a tourist attraction known as Cathedral Grove.
 After Cameron Lake, Highway 4 climbs for 8 km, following the Cameron River, to the Port Alberni Summit—the highest point on the highway (elevation: 411 m), known by locals as "The Hump", at which it crosses from the Regional District of Nanaimo into the Alberni-Clayoquot Regional District—and then descends for 6 km to a spur that travels into the city centre of Port Alberni.
 Highway 4 enters the city limits of Port Alberni 2 km west of the main spur into the city, and 5 km later, exits Port Alberni via a bridge over the Somass River.

 Tofino was a strong advocate of the Trans-Canada Highway system, and this sign was erected in the hope that Highway 4 would become part of the TCH.

 6 km west of the Somass River crossing, Highway 4 reaches the shore of Sproat Lake, following the lake shore west for 24 km.
 Highway 4 then follows the Taylor River for 10 km to the summit of Sutton Pass (elevation: 240 m), named after William John Sutton, and then turns toward the south-southwest to follow the Kennedy River.
 This winding bearing of Highway 4, which features very steep grades, continues for 23 km before reaching the southeast shore of Kennedy Lake.
 Highway 4 then follows the shore of Kennedy Lake southwest for 19 km, and reaches a junction with a spur into the district municipality of Ucluelet (known locally as "The Junction") 5 km later, after which the route continues in a northwest direction.
-1 km later, Highway 4 enters the Long Beach Unit of Pacific Rim National Park Reserve.
+After 1 km, Highway 4 enters the Long Beach Unit of Pacific Rim National Park Reserve.
 Highway 4 goes through the national park for 22 km northwest before terminating 11 km later at Tofino.